aim-lab/MLH-challenge-starter-project/README.md

 1. When you're done working on your solution and feel confident to submit, rename the final trained model file to `models/final-model.pkl`.
+2. Make sure you can run inference (as shown above) without errors on your final model!
+This is mandatory.
+We will run your code the same way and your submission will fail if it doesn't run.
 2. Submit a zip file named `mlh-id1_id2.zip` where `id1` and `id2`
 are the IDs of the submitters.
 3. The structure inside the zip file should be the same as the project
 structure:
     ```shell
     +
+    |- environment.yml
+    |- logging.ini
     |- mlh.py
     |- mlh_challenge/
+    |---- __init__.py
     |---- data.py
     |---- model.py
     |---- run.py